 It’s a part inspirational story that tells how Bea transformed the life of herself and her family for the better by reducing their waste to an astounding one litre a year (one single mason jar).

 All aspects of life are covered, from food and recipes to gift giving, holidays, maintenance, housing, travelling, outings, and much.
-It also introduces the 5 R’s of zero waste living.
+It also introduces the 5 R’s of living zero waste.

 - Refuse: Say no to what you don’t need.